Customers buy from companies that offer them the best, most seamless, and easiest digital experience.

 Customer support and success teams can use digital tools such as Jira Service Management and well-designed support portals in conjunction with a help center to build a self-service solution.
 This allows them to focus exclusively on high-priority support tickets that require personal customer interaction.
 According to ServiceNow and Gartner, using modern ITSM solutions reduces face-to-face contact by 40% and 72%, respectively, compared to contact by phone and email.

 Redesigning and digitizing a process is the first step.
 To fully leverage digital possibilities, new roles have to be created in your teams.
 Roles like Data Analyst / Scientist and User Experience Designer are two of the most important.

-Processes can be digitized and automized for countless reasons, or business teams.
-But before you start, you should ask yourself: “What purpose and goal do I want to achieve?”
+Digitizing business processes can be driven for countless reasons or business teams.
+But before you start, ask yourself, "What purpose and goal do I want to achieve?"

 Getting this done beforehand simplifies the next steps and questions you need to answer.
 Questions like, what tools or software do we need?
 Do we need to hire new staff that manages the digitization, or are responsible for reaching the desired goals?
 How do I make sure that existing staff are able to use the new tools?
 Do I need to onboard them and hire an expert?

 Going digital enables you not only to increase performance or to save money but ultimately will delight your customers (directly and indirectly) and thereby improve customer experience and happiness.